apache/incubator-weex-site/source/bug-report-guidelines.md

 A good bug report should include the following information:

-### Summary
+### Title

-The goal of summary is to make the report searchable and uniquely identifiable.
+The goal of title is to make the report searchable and uniquely identifiable.

 A bad example: `List Crash`